Ta Moan temple in the Thailand-Cambodia border – Ultimate Guide

 I decided to sleep in Nang Rong and keep the small town as a base to visit, beside Ta Moan, the Prasat Phanom Rung Historical Park and the Muang Tam sanctuary.

 The accommodation availability is somehow limited, although options are always there.
 I decided to stay at the PP Pool Resort.
 It’s one of the nicest hotels in town and at a great value, especially considering they have a nice pool too.
 Being far away from the typical touristy path highlights how extremely good value can be Thailand.

 The garden was lovely and the bedroom perfect for a night stay, clean and well organised

 Ta Moan how to get there

 The closest town with accommodation is Nang Rong.
-In Thailand there is always a bus to any place you want and surprisingly enough there is a direct one running from Bangkok’s north-eastern bus terminal (Mo Chit) to Nang Rong, it’s a 5 hours trip.
+In Thailand, there is always a bus to any place you want and surprisingly enough there is a direct one running from Bangkok’s northeastern bus terminal (Mo Chit) to Nang Rong, it’s a 5 hours trip.

-Travel Photography tips
+Travel Photography Tips

 Map with top sites to visit